 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Knee meniscus tear.
 Coloured magnetic resonance imaging (MRI) scan of a coronal (front) section through the right knee joint of a 52 year old woman, showing a tear in the lateral (outer) meniscus (small red areas, centre left).
 The thigh bone (femur, top) and shin bone (tibia, bottom) articulate at the knee joint.
-Two cartilage discs, or menisci (blue), lie between the bones, providing a smooth surface for movement.
+Two cartilage discs, or menisci (white), lie between the bones, providing a smooth surface for movement.
 A tear can occur for a number of reasons, including violent trauma, degeneration of tissue with age, or prolonged physical activity.
 Most tears heal with rest, anti-inflammatory drugs and physical therapy.

 Model release available.
 Property release not required.